ericraycodes/fcc-rqm-1.0-vite/README.md

 # The Developer

+This is my first proper React project.

-	The example project is used as a template, hence, the similarity.
+This freeCodeCamp project's [example app](https://random-quote-machine.freecodecamp.rocks/) was used as a template, hence, the similarity.
 I might have looked into its HTML structure on devtools.
-However, I would not say I purposefully copied anything, except: the font-style, and the href attribute (URI encoding, I did not know how to initially do this) of the <a> link element.
+However, I would not say I purposefully copied anything, except: the font-style, the href attribute (URI encoding, I did not know how to initially do this) of the <a> link element, and/or a little or more ideas I might have took.

-    This is kept to mostly a single-component app only.
-The <Footer /> is rendered only once.
+This project is kept to mostly a single-component app only.
+This is because the <Footer /> component is rendered only once - on page load.

- 	The reason is to keep the code simple.
-Breaking it into multiple components might have to cost more on complexity.
-The parent component will have to re-render because of state sharing across different elements.
+My goal is to keep the code simple.
+I did not break it into multiple components.
+This might have to cost more on complexity - because the parent component will have to re-render anyway due to state management across different levels of child elements.

- 	The window.console.log() is used because Vite does not run on devtools the console.log().
+The window.console.log() is used because Vite does not run the console.log() on devtools.

 # React + Vite